Counselling And Psychological Services

 The Family Counsellor will help the parents recognise their new parental roles, understand their child's immediate and future needs, and make joint informed decision on future parenting arrangements in the best interest of their child.

 All information and matters discussed during the FDR conferences, counselling, mediation or co-mediation are confidential.
 Should a case go for a hearing, anything said or any document provided in confidence during these sessions cannot be used as evidence.
-The Judge-Mediator will also not hear the case.
+A Judge-Mediator will also not hear the case.

 Length of session(s)